douglascamata/setup-docker-macos-action/README.md

 Yes, exactly what you just read.
 These processors do not support nested virtualization.
 This means Colima can't start the VM to run Docker.

+For the M1 processor there is no hope.
+It lacks the hardware support for this.

+The M2 and M3 processors have such hardware support, but no software support from Apple's Hypervisor framework (so no hopes for QEMU) or Virtualization framework (alternative to QEMU).

 I'm sorry, but there's nothing I can do about it.
-All we can do is wait until an M-series processor supports it and Github adopts such processors for action runners.
+All we can do is wait.
+If I miss the announcement of nested virtualization support, please open an issue.

 ## Features